Quality Counts California

 Process to Outreach/Onboard Programs and Providers

-The City and County of San Francisco requires QRIS participation as one of its embedded standards for funding.
-This baseline standard is shared with existing and interested providers with information about QRIS improvement supports to support them to meet those standards.
-Sites that meet the state and local standards become eligible to participate in the San Francisco Early Learning Scholarship and Preschool for All Programs, which provide additional market rate funding and local vouchers for early care and education slots.
+The City and County of San Francisco require QRIS participation for all CSPP programs as one of its embedded funding standards.
+This standard is shared with information about QRIS improvement supports to help them meet those standards.
+For non-CSPP programs, the City and County of San Francisco require participation in the Quality Standards aligned with the QRIS.
+Sites meeting state and local standards become eligible to participate in the San Francisco Early Learning For All, which provides additional market-rate funding and local vouchers for early care and education slots.

 Quality Improvement Program Support Strategies

-Quality improvement supports are available to all Early Learning Scholarship sites.
+Quality improvement supports are available to all Early Learning For All sites.
 Supports include coaching, training, short-term technical assistance, reimbursement of training fees (for CPR and first aid), conferences, access to unit-bearing coursework, teacher action grants, and release time for specific interventions.

 Local Approach to Offering Financial Incentives and Stipends